 By carefully structuring the combined degree program on a year-round basis, it is possible to complete the requirements of both the Pharmacy Doctorate and Doctor of Philosophy degrees in seven years.
 Only a select few students will be able to meet the rigors and demands of such an academic endeavor.
 The degree program complements and not supplants the existing Pharm.D. and Ph.D. programs.

-The concurrent M.S. and Residency in Health-System Pharmacy program is designed to prepare pharmacists have completed a pharmacy degree and are eligible for Texas licensure with the knowledge and skills necessary to assume positions of management and leadership in healthcare.
+The concurrent M.S. in Pharmacy Administration and PGY1-PGY2 Residency program is designed to prepare pharmacists have completed a pharmacy degree and are eligible for Texas licensure with the knowledge and skills necessary to assume positions of management and leadership in healthcare.
 The program offers a unique opportunity for learning, teaching and collaborating within the organizations of the Texas Medical Center.

 Students will obtain a M.S. in Pharmacy Administration with a focus on pharmacy leadership from the UH College of Pharmacy while concurrently complete residency training (PGY1/PGY2) from the following Texas Medical Center Institutions: the Michael E. DeBakey Veterans Affairs Medical Center, the Harris Health System, Memorial Hermann Health Care System, The Methodist Hospital, St. Luke's Episcopal Hospital and Texas Children's Hospital.